alicehillier/life-for-lydia/README.md

 - ChatGPT: for explaining console errors I faced in simple terms.
 - [https://www.codingninjas.com/](https://www.codingninjas.com/studio/library/how-to-clear-a-screen-in-python#:~:text=There%20are%20several%20commands%20that,to%20clear%20the%20shell%2Fterminal.): for explaining how to clear the console depending on which operating system is being used.
-- [https://www.101computing.net/](https://www.101computing.net/python-typing-text-effect/): for providing the code to create a typewriter effect for my app.
+- [https://patorjk.com/software/taag/](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20): for creating the title graphics.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)